 What kids will learn: This illustrated book is a great way to teach kids the value of sharing.

 23. Agent Moose by Mo O’Hara

-Agent Moose is a secret agent from Big Forest, who, along with his sidekick, Owlfred, like to solve mysteries in zany ways.
+Agent Moose is a secret agent from Big Forest who, along with his sidekick, Owlfred, likes to solve mysteries in zany ways.
 With Agent Moose and Owlfred on the case, what can go wrong?

-What kids will learn: This graphic novel is great for kids who love mysteries as they get an opportunity to exercise their brain and solve the case along with Agent Moose and Owlfred.
+What kids will learn: This graphic novel is great for kids who love mysteries as they can exercise their brains and solve the case along with Agent Moose and Owlfred.

 24. Cloudy with a Chance of Meatballs by Judi Barrett